List of Predator (franchise) characters: Royce

 Royce (Adrien Brody) is a former U.S. Special Operations Forces turned mercenary equipped with an AA-12 automatic shotgun with a drum mag, and a pistol as well as a machete.
 He realizes that he and others are on an alien game preserve planet, and are being hunted as game by some unknown hunters.
 Royce releases the Classic Predator for his help to start the ship in order to escape the planet.
 He disarms Edwin, paralyzes him, and booby-traps him with grenades and uses him as bait in a trap for the Berserker Predator.
 Royce disorients Berserker and after a violent fight, he defeats and decapitates it.
 He and Isabelle sit together by the remains of a fire, watching the sky as more humans and other aliens are being dropped into the jungle.
 Royce says to Isabelle that it is time to find a way off the planet, and they walk away into the jungle.

 Isabelle

-Isabelle (Alice Braga) is an IDF black ops sniper armed with a large sniper rifle and a pistol.
+Isabelle A. Nissenbaum (Alice Braga) is an IDF black ops sniper armed with a large sniper rifle and a pistol.
 Out of the group, she is the only one with previous knowledge of the Predators, believing she is there as punishment for getting her spotter killed during her last mission.
 Isabelle and Edwin are captured by the final Super Predator, who throws them into a pit.
 She is paralyzed by Edwin after being cut with his scalpel covered in neurotoxin.
 She helps Royce out by shooting the Berserker Predator with her sniper rifle.
 Isabelle and Royce sit together by the remains of a fire, watching the sky as more humans and other aliens are being dropped into the jungle.
 Royce says to Isabelle that it is time to find a way off the planet, and they walk away into the jungle.